-E-mail and other communication: When emailing, remember to sign your name at the end of the email and put the course name/number in the subject line.
+When emailing, remember to sign your name at the end of the email.
 I cannot always know who you are by your e-mail address.
 Also, remember that I am your instructor, not your Facebook friend, so your language should be appropriate and professional.
-E-mail is my preferred contact method and will ensure the quickest response.
 Please allow up to 48 hours for a response, although I often respond earlier.
+I typically do not check email on weekends.